Transfer minor Spatial Engineering

 Research proposal, scientific article and oral presentation.

-Module Earth Observation (15 ECTS) Written exam (MC en open questions), Assignment(s), presentation(s)
+Module Earth Observation (15 ECTS) Written exam (MC and open questions), Assignment(s), presentation(s)

 Block 1A, 1B